 We all have old negatives that we would love to digitize so that they are easy to store, share, and manage.

 But not all of us have those high-end slide scanners for developing negatives.
-The good news is that even if you don’t have an expensive slide scanner, you can still use your flatbed scanner for scanning old negatives.
+The good news is that flatbed scanners are comparable to slide scanners for scanning old negatives.

 This article is designed to educate you all about how to scan negatives using a flatbed scanner.

 Years behind when the digital cameras were not invented, analog cameras were used to take photographs, and many of us still have those cameras.